Trump Golfing Photos Posted Online As North Korea Says ‘Senile’ Trump Golfs Too Much

 “Fantastic day golfing with #45 @realdonaldtrump at Trump Bedminister today.
 We had an exciting match which came down to the 18th hole.”

 While President Trump isn’t the first president to take a vacation in August, the publication calls Trump one of the most secretive ones to keep the press in the dark when he golfs.
-President Barack Obama oftentimes informed the press of his golf outings, his golf partners, and allowed for photos to be taken of himself when golfing.
+President Barack Obama often informed the press of his golf outings, his golf partners, and allowed photos to be taken of him when golfing.
 Many photos of President Trump at golf courses have been taken by and with folks who run into Trump at the Trump golf properties – photos that sometimes later show up on Instagram or Twitter.

 Meet Mike Fazio, who came from a blue collar family, became a successful CEO and is President Trump's golf buddy https://t.co/LS1rPB7wNa pic.twitter.com/cNwuGnl9Pf